-This describes the total of all weather occurring over a period of years in a given place.
+It describes the total of all weather occurring over a long period in a given place.
 It is the average weather condition of that place.
-Climate tells us what it’s usually like in the place where you live.
+Climate tells us what it is usually like in the place where you live.

 Weather is all around us.
-Weather may be one of the first things you notice when you wake up.
+The weather may be one of the first things you notice when you wake up.
 Weather describes whatever is happening outdoors in a given place at a given time.
-It can change a lot within a very short time.
+It can change a lot within a short time.
 For example, It can be windy at night, rainy in the morning, hot and sunny at noontime, and even back to windy before sunset.
-It includes daily changes in rainfall, temperature and wind in a given location.
+It includes daily changes in rainfall, temperature, and wind in a given location.

-Greenhouse is also another word you should know about.
+A greenhouse is also another word you should know.
 Have you ever seen a greenhouse?
-In some countries, people build a small glass house to plant crops in it.
-It is built to keep the sun's heat from escaping from the glasshouses.
+In some countries, people build a small glasshouse to plant crops in it.
+They construct these small glasshouses to keep the sun’s heat from escaping from the glasshouses.

-Some of these gases are water vapour, carbon dioxide, nitrous oxide and methane.
+Some of these gases are water vapor, carbon dioxide, nitrous oxide, and methane.

-When the sun heats the earth, these gases keep the heat on the earth's surface.
-Without these gases, heat would escape back into space and Earth’s average temperature would be about 60°F colder.
+When the sun heats the earth’s surface, these gases keep the heat on the earth’s surface.
+Without these gases, heat would escape back into space, and earth’s average temperature would be about 60°F colder.